-Click here for the list of titles we're buying back.
+Click here for a list of titles we're buying back.

 What is textbook buyback?

 Textbook buyback is a service provided by the UNM Bookstore to students who wish to sell back textbooks that they do not want to keep for future reference.

 Why should I sell my books back to the UNM Bookstore?

 It is an opportunity for you to help other students reduce the cost of their textbooks, while assisting you to cover the expense of your own textbook purchases by giving you cash for your unwanted books.
 Having a large supply of used books available is the single most significant way the UNM Bookstore can assist you to reduce the cost of your textbooks.
 You are our best source of used books.
 Our preference is to purchase them from you rather than from a used book supply dealer.

 When is the best time to sell my books back?

 The best time to sell is right after classes have ended and during finals week each semester.
 Remember that during this period, we are buying books for the upcoming term so the buyback value will most likely be higher.
 Once the semester has begun, we have all the books we need, so your books will be purchased at whatever the used book dealer has determined their market value to be.
 Although the UNM Bookstore does conduct daily buyback, you will usually receive more for your textbooks during the end of semester buyback.

 How much will I get back for my books?